RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - If the CA signature keys are destroyed**,** CA operation shall be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.

 The Agency PMA shall be notified as soon as possible.

+In the event of an incident as described above, the organization operating the CA shall post a notice on its web page identifying the incident and provide notification to the FPKIPA.
+See Section 5.7.1 for contents of the notice.

 ### Entity (CA) Private Key Compromise Procedures